-We have been contacted by so many parents willing to boycott SATs this year.
-Many parents have already made the decision to keep their children off school on SAT test days.
+Many parents have already made the decision to keep their children off school on SAT test days or have told their school that they do not want their child not to take the tests.
 They realise that this isn’t a perfect solution but feel it is the only action left available to them… waiting for political change will be too late for their child and they want to make a stand against what they know is wrong for so many children across the country.

 We have therefore been asked to share a letter that can be used by those who want to raise the issue with their school, which you are free to edit, copy, and amend as you see fit.
 We hope that it helps you raise your concerns with your Headteacher, whilst also encouraging the school to show you the respect of being honest about the current state of Primary Assessment.
 We hope that parents and Headteachers can use this letter to see a way to work together to make positive change happen.